By Drs. Sylvain Ehrenfeld and Reba Goodman

 Acute problem in China

 In China, trafficking of women is particularly acute, in part because a preference for sons has left the country with a severely skewed sex ratio.
-The Chinese Academy of Social Sciences has estimated that by 2020, 30 million to 40 million Chinese men will be unable to find wives in their own country.
+The Chinese Academy of Social Sciences has estimated that by 2020, 30 million to 40 million Chinese men who will be unable to find wives in their own country.
 This is clearly a temptation for criminal activity.

 Human trafficking is a global human-rights problem and a multi-billion-dollar industry trapping millions.
 It is a major moral challenge.